Legislative Recaps of the 84th Regular Session (2015)

 The Texas Dept. of Information Resources tracks technology-related legislation.

 The TDCAA provide their summary of bills that affect district and county attorneys' offices and the criminal justice system.
+(Note: as of May 2018, the TDCAA website no longer publishes their 2015 Regular Session summaries.
+Their website contains interim updates starting with July 2015.)

 The author of Texas Homeowners Association Law highlights the 2015 bills that affect property owners' associations.